Spondylosis Disability

 How to Get Disability for Spondylosis (Spinal Arthritis)

+Important: We updated this article in May 2023 to make sure all info below is both current and correct.
 If your doctor mentions spondylosis when discussing your problems with chronic back pain, you might feel worried.
 However, spondylosis is just a medical term that describes the pain and other related symptoms that come from spinal arthritis.
-In fact, it affects about 4 in every 5 people aged 60 and older, primarily for age-related reasons.
+In fact, it affects about 4 in every 5 people aged 60 and older, mostly for age-related reasons.
 But can you qualify for Social Security disability (SSD) benefits if you have this common back issue?
-Below, we’ll explain what may help you get approved when applying for SSD benefits with spondylosis.
+Below, we’ll explain what may help you get approved for SSD benefits with spondylosis.

 Step 1: Make Sure You Pass All Technical Requirements for Disability Benefits